Radon Publications, Webinars, and Videos

 EPA's Indoor Environments Division commissioned an Exploratory Study of Basement Moisture During Operation of ASD Radon Control Systems, under a cooperative agreement with Auburn University, Auburn, Alabama.
 The principal investigator was Brad Turk of Environmental Building Sciences, Inc., Las Vegas, New Mexico.

 The purpose of the study was to better understand the potential moisture reduction benefits from the operation of residential radon control systems.
 The report contains information of interest to a wide variety of audiences.
-Therefore, EPA is making this contractor's reports publicly available.
-Because these are contractor's reports, their findings, conclusions and recommendations are those of its authors, not necessarily those of EPA.
+Therefore, the EPA is making this contractor's reports publicly available.
+Because these are contractor's reports, their findings, conclusions and recommendations are those of its authors, not necessarily those of the EPA.
 The Agency believes that this information may be useful to industry associations, standard-setting organizations, government agencies and consumers.

 - Read the Movement and Sources of Basement Ventilation Air and Moisture During Active Soil Depressurization Radon Control Additional Analysis (May 2009, EPA 402/R-09/020) | Appendix A (Correlation Matrices), B (Regression Results) and C (Moisture and Flow Data During Interzonal Flow Test Periods) May 20, 2009 | This report is only available on-line